dinphil/code-weekend/Markdown/index.md

 Please download [this ZIP file](./assets/files/workshop2.zip) before the tutorial.
 It contains starter files with checkpoints that will be referenced during the talk.

+You can find the slides from this tutorial [here](./assets/files/slides/workshop2.html).

 Intro to APIs <a id="api-section"></a>
 =============
 Adding the internet to your app